 Key Specs: Crafted with 1000D Cordura, known for outstanding abrasion resistance.

-Overall, it’s a strong option if you want something for both casual practice and intense tactical drills.
+Overall, it’s a strong option for casual practice and intense tactical drills.

 Pros